Financial Statements

 Governance Structure

-The original board included Dr. Dennis Michaelis (MCC President and Foundation Board Secretary), Mr. Ray Perry, Mr. Danny S. Uptmore, Mr. Jim Hardwick (ex officio), and Dr. Jesse C. Sawyer (ex officio).
-Dr. Sawyer and Dr. Michaelis are MCC employees; the remaining three directors are elected trustees of the College's Board of Trustees.
-All members are public officials.
+At the time of establishment, the original board included Dr. Dennis Michaelis (former MCC President and Foundation Board Secretary), the late Mr. Ray Perry, Mr. Danny S. Uptmore (former Executive Director), Mr. Jim Hardwick (ex officio), and Dr. Jesse C. Sawyer (ex officio).
+Dr. Sawyer and Dr. Michaelis were MCC employees; the remaining three directors were elected trustees of the College's Board of Trustees.
+All members were public officials at the time the form was submitted.

 Scholarship and Student Aid Programs